On Fountains- The Flow of Ideas and Imagery.

 Other more intimate fountain ensembles and statuary in Rome have inspired me and served as motifs for paintings including the Turtle Fountain.
 This lovely and whimsical baroque statue is not far from our hotel in Campo de Fiori and a place I took a student to work.

-Perhaps my favorite fountain in Rome is in the center of Bologna, that medieval city north of Florence.
-I visited here on my first trip in 1992 as well but on several occasions later too.
-The group I was leading was reluctant to go to Bologna, and regarded it as less than appealing as they were eager to get to Venice.
+Perhaps my favorite fountain in Italy is in the center of Bologna, that medieval city north of Florence.
+I visited here on my first trip in 1992 and on several other occasions.
+The group I was leading was reluctant to go to Bologna, and regarded it as less-than-appealing, as they were eager to get to Venice.
 I think they were surprised and pleased eventually.
-The statue is of Neptune towering above four nymphs with the fountain waters issuing from their nipples, with breasts upheld with hands.
+The statue in Bologna that caught my attention is of Neptune, depicted towering above four nymphs with the fountain waters issuing from their nipples, with breasts upheld with hands.
 They have been described as lactating Venices.
 The statue is by Gian Bologna, a Netherlandish Sculptor of the 16thcentury who made his career in Florence.
 The work is of unbridled sensuality and splendor juxtaposed next to a nearby façade of the unfinished medieval church.
-I love how the licentious and the pious, the pagan and Christian, the ascetic and exuberant can coexist in Rome.
+I love how the licentious and the pious, the pagan and Christian, the ascetic and exuberant can coexist in Italy.
 The blending and acceptance of opposites is how it could be described.
-In fact the whole ethos of Michelangelo if the not the Renaissance was comingle the classical learning with the Christian doctrines, sometimes with amazing results, other times with more contentious results.
+In fact, the whole ethos of Michelangelo, if the not unerpinnings of the Renaissance was to comingle the classical learning with the Christian doctrines, sometimes with amazing results, other times with more contentious results.

 Fountains offer a wonderful source of contemplation though as well.
 We welcome their opportunity to sit and observe and enjoy the flow of water and perhaps enjoy the carp and goldfish in the ponds below.
 On one occasion with students in Florence a heron skewered one underneath a Neptune statue in the Bobobli Gardens.
 Amazing to see the spindly bird lift and fly away with the fish that looked to be twice its weight.